BiagioFesta/wtransport/README.md

 [Latest versions](https://chromestatus.com/feature/4854144902889472) of *Google Chrome* started supporting some implementations of the protocol.

-Generated certificate is *self-signed* and it cannot be directly accepted via browser at the moment.
+Since the generated certificate is self-signed, it cannot be directly accepted by the browser at the moment.
-In order to allow the local certificate you need to launch Google Chrome with two additional options.
+In order to allow the local certificate, you need to launch Google Chrome with two additional options:
 ```
 google-chrome \
   --origin-to-force-quic-on=localhost:4433 \
   --ignore-certificate-errors-spki-list=FINGERPRINT
 ```

-Where `FINGERPRINT` is the value obtained at *step 1*.
-For instance, `OjyqTe//WoGnvBrgiO37tkOQJyuN1r7hhyBzwX0gotg=`.
+Replace `FINGERPRINT` with the value obtained in *step 1*.
+For example, `OjyqTe//WoGnvBrgiO37tkOQJyuN1r7hhyBzwX0gotg=`.

 ### 4. Connect to the Server
 Open the website https://webtransport.day/ on Google Chrome instace.
 Use the *URL*: `https://localhost:4433`, and click on *Connect*.

-Enjoy.
+Enjoy!